author logo, Pat Cryer, webmaster

 It is surprising, though, that the checks gave way to stripes.
 Perhaps it was something to do with clothes rationing and the availability of certain fabrics in after and World War Two.

-The teachers in the school's early years
+Teachers and pupils in the school's early years

 Although I remember Miss Heys-Jones very well, I only remember one of the other teachers on the 1950s teachers page.
 She was Miss Headland who taught geography.